-I am currently accepting graduate students in my lab.
-Please contact me if you are interested in applying.
+I am not currently accepting graduate students in my lab, but please contact me if you are interested in potential future positions.

 My lab studies fungal diversity using collections-based research, integrating fieldwork and molecular data to discover and understand the awesome and often weird world of Fungi.
 We routinely employ DNA barcoding to identify fungi collected from all over the world.
 More recently, genome sequencing has become standard practice for phylogenetic inference, metagenomic discovery in complex samples, and comparative approaches to elucidate natural product biosynthesis and genome evolution.

 Diversity and Evolution of Ectomycorrhizal Fungi in the Guineo-Congolian Rainforest